maximewel/image_processing/assignement_3/README.md

 * Three examples of grayscale image equalization with equalized_(Baboon, lena, Beetle).jpg
 * The original image equalized in RGB and HSL (L channel) domains as hsl_rgb_equalisations_results.jpg
-* The original image with its RGB and re-converted HSL equalizations's histograms over the 3 channels as hsl_rgb_equalisations_histograms
+* The original image with its RGB and re-converted HSL equalizations's histograms over the 3 channels as hsl_rgb_equalisations_histograms.jpg

 Algo: The algorithm is explained in depth in the jupyter notebook and is rather simple.
 * The HSL_to_RGB and reverse algorithm are directly taken from the source given in the assignement document.